SMosegaard/cds-vis/assignments/assignment-3/README.md

 - To demonstrate that you can use ```tensorflow``` to train Convolutional Neural Networks
 - To synthesize existing skills to create pipelines for transfer learning with pretrained CNNs
 - To show understanding of how to interpret machine learning outputs

+## Summary

+To increate the robustness and generalizability of the model, batch normalization and augmentation were implemented.

+The best models were ... based on acc. score and loss curve during training..

 ## Discussion